sminez/k/README.md

 * Copy only code selection to clipboard
 * Pre-filter on certain tags?
 * Show all tags
-* Pretty print code snippets with bat?
-  * Could also allow marking the language at the head of the snippet?
 * Also allow for pulling snippets over the network?...